Miami, Arizona: Mining

 The Miami mine is owned and operated by Freeport-McMoRan.
 Mining began in 1911 as the Inspiration mine, and the nation's first froth flotation copper concentrator to process sulfide minerals was built and began production in 1915.
 Inspiration was among the first to employ vat leaching in 1926 and precipitation plants to recover oxide minerals.
 Copper was mined underground until after World War II, when the first open-pit mining began.
 The plant's smelter was modernized in 1974 to meet Clean Air Act standards and further modernized and expanded in 1992.
 The success of a solvent extraction and electrowinning plant commissioned in 1979 ended vat leaching by the mid-1980s, and the concentrator closed in 1986 as well.
 The copper rod mill was commissioned in 1966.

 Copper mining was suspended in September 2015.
 Leaching/SX-EW operations will continue but are expected to decline over time.
 The Miami smelter and rod plant continue to operate.
 In 2016, copper production at Miami amounted to 25 million pounds of copper.
 In 2017, copper production was 19 million pounds, and more than 740 people were employed there.

 The Pinto Valley mine is also located near Miami.

 Transportation

-The Town of Miami operates the Cobre Valley Community Transit, which provides local bus service in Miami and Globe.
+The Town of Miami operates the Copper Mountain Community Transit, which provides local bus service in Miami and Globe.

 Greyhound Lines serves Miami on its Phoenix-El Paso via Globe route.
 The Miami stop serves Globe.